The Significance of Being a Leader

 Take More Responsibility: While you shouldn’t ask for more responsibility in your initial days on the job, once you’ve been in a position long enough to become an expert, you can tell your manager that you’re eager to develop your leadership skills.
 By doing so, they know you’re committed to their goals, and you have the potential to grow into a leadership role.

 Concentrate on specific skills: If you want to improve a specific skill, such as creative thinking or communication, plan to improve your abilities in that area.
 This could include taking a class, seeking the assistance of a mentor, reading books, or setting a small goal that forces you to develop this skill.
-Discuss your improvement strategy with managers, co-workers, and friends outside of the office.
+Discuss your improvement strategy with managers and co-workers, as well as friends outside of the office.

 Good leaders are passionate, and they can articulate their passion to the team members.
 Developing leadership skills is all about how you handle a single situation or interaction with a person.
 To be a good leader, one needs to recognize and accept that there is no magical formula that quickly makes someone else capable or gives them skills they are not naturally endowed with but must earn their way up the chain of command.